MicrosoftDocs/fabric-docs/docs/data-factory/connector-snowflake-copy-activity.md

 - **Database**: The default database to use once connected.
 It should be an existing database for which the specified role has privileges.
 - **Use query**: You can choose either **Table** or **Query** as your use query.
 The following list describes the configuration of each setting.
     - **Table**: Select the table in your database from the drop-down list.
 Or check **Edit** to enter your table name manually.
     - **Query**: Specify the SQL query to read data from Snowflake.
-If the names of the schema, table and columns contain lower case, quote the object identifier in query e.g. select * from "schema"."myTable".
+If the names of the schema, table and columns contain lower case, quote the object identifier in query e.g. `select * from "schema"."myTable"`.

 Under **Advanced**, you can specify the following fields:

 - **Additional Snowflake copy options**: Specify additional Snowflake copy options which will be used in Snowflake COPY statement to load data.
+Additional copy options are provided as a dictionary of key-value pairs.
+Examples: MAX_FILE_SIZE, OVERWRITE.
+For more information, see [Snowflake Copy Options](https://docs.snowflake.com/en/sql-reference/sql/copy-into-location#copy-options-copyoptions).

   :::image type="content" source="./media/connector-snowflake/copy-options-source.png" alt-text="Screenshot showing additional snowflake copy options for source.":::

 - **Additional Snowflake format options**: Specify additional Snowflake format options, which will be used in Snowflake COPY statement to load data.
+Additional file format options provided to the COPY command are provided as a dictionary of key-value pairs.
+Examples: DATE_FORMAT, TIME_FORMAT, TIMESTAMP_FORMAT.
+For more information, see [Snowflake Format Type Options](https://docs.snowflake.com/en/sql-reference/sql/copy-into-table#format-type-options-formattypeoptions).

   :::image type="content" source="./media/connector-snowflake/format-options-source.png" alt-text="Screenshot showing additional snowflake format options for source.":::